jeremyKisner/verbose-goggles/basic-algebra/chapterthree/LEARN.md

 Galen sold 810 tickets for his church’s carnival for a total of $2,820.
 Children’s tickets cost $3 each and adult tickets cost $5 each.
 How many children’s tickets and how many adult tickets did he sell?
 - c + 810 - c = 2820
   - 615 children and 195 adult tickets

+# 3.31
+Monica paid $8.36 for stamps.
+The number of 41-cent stamps was four more than twice the number of two-cent stamps.
+How many 41-cent stamps and how many two-cent stamps did Monica buy?